wangyouyue/SDM_product-230225_Yin-SD_tracking/README.md

 The **Super-Droplet Method (SDM)**, originally introduced by **Shima et al. (2009)**, represents a significant advancement in Lagrangian cloud microphysics simulations.
 Unlike traditional Eulerian microphysics schemes, SDM employs **super-droplets (SDs)**, which are computational particles representing a large number of real droplets, aerosols, or precipitation particles with similar properties.
 This framework enables explicit treatment of key cloud-microphysical processes, including condensation, evaporation, and coalescence, thereby improving the physical interpretability of cloud formation and precipitation evolution.

 ## Integration with SCALE-SDM
 The **SCALE (Scalable Computing for Advanced Library and Environment)** framework, developed with co-design by computational and computer science researchers, provides a robust, scalable platform for high-resolution atmospheric simulations (Nishizawa et al., 2015; Sato et al., 2015).
 SCALE-SDM integrates the SDM within this framework, offering a powerful tool for simulating cloud microphysics and dynamics.
-For more information on the SCALE platform, please visit the [SCALE's official website](http://scale.aics.riken.jp/).
+For more information on the SCALE platform, please visit the [SCALE's official website](https://scale.riken.jp/) (last access: 6 April 2026).

 This repository integrates SDM into SCALE version 5.2.6, leveraging both SDM’s microphysical precision and SCALE’s computational scalability to facilitate simulations of cloud systems that capture the complex interactions between microphysics and atmospheric dynamics.
-Further details about this version of SCALE can be explored in the [SCALE version 5.2.6 archives](https://scale.riken.jp/archives/5.2.6/).
+Further details about this version of SCALE can be explored in the [SCALE version 5.2.6 archives](https://scale.riken.jp/archives/5.2.6/) (last access: 6 April 2026).

 # Super-Droplet Tracking (Merged Forward/Backward Version)